Do you suffer from irritable bowel syndrome (IBS)?

 And stress will affect IBS sufferers more because they may have an over-reactive and over-sensitive gut.

 Very severe IBS can cause excessive stress and worry, such as where the nearest toilet is.

-In extreme cases, some IBS sufferers might not leave their home because of the worry of not being able to find a toilet.
+In extreme cases, some IBS sufferers might not leave their homes because of the worry of not being able to find a toilet.

-About half of all IBS suffers say their IBS started when they had a stressful period in their life.
+About half of all IBS sufferers say their IBS started when they had a stressful period in their life.